 - Patience and time (anywhere from 3 days to a week)

 A Note Before You Begin

 Now before I go on, I just want to address those of you out there who are about to start hating on me for the process I used.
 Please remember this is the cheapest and (in my opinion) most rewarding way to do it.

 About the paint: You can use any paint you want, the process is still the same, but I personally prefer spray cans.
-Some believe they give a shoddy-looking effect but honestly I can say I've tried a few different ways, and my favourite for ease of use and cost effectiveness is the spray can.
-Now I'm not talking any old spray paint— you need the automotive stuff that you can pick up at your local automotive hardware store.
-I couldn't find it in paint shops but may have just been my luck.
+Some believe they give a shoddy-looking effect but honestly, I can say I've tried a few different ways, and my favourite for ease of use and cost effectiveness is the spray can.
+Now I'm not talking any old spray paint—you need the automotive stuff that you can pick up at your local automotive hardware store.
+I couldn't find it in paint shops but that may have just been my luck.

 How to Paint a Gas Tank

 Okay, here's how to do it to get pretty much the exact same results as a professional paint shop.
 (I say this because my buddy got his tank done professionally, and it looked absolutely no different than mine.
 His cost $400, mine cost $40.)

 First things first, you need to get your tank off the bike.
 Now you want to make sure you close off any valves and whatnot so that when you start taking it off, gas isn't leaking everywhere.
 It sounds like common sense, but a lot of people forget to do this.

 Every bike is different, but for the most part, you usually have to take off the seat first, then there is usually a large bolt you unscrew that's keeping your tank on the frame, and then of course close off the valves and undo them from the tank or the bike.
 If you're having trouble with this part, do a quick Google search on how to take off your bike's gas tank—there should be lots of how-tos online, or refer to your manual if you have one.